nat-davydova/solving-js-problems/README.md

   matrix.shift();
   ```

-  Now we need right side.
-To map through each row we have and to get the last elem of every row, than - delete it
+  Now we need **right side**.
+To map through each row we have and to get the last elem of every row, than - delete it:

   <img width="274" alt="image" src="https://github.com/nat-davydova/solving-js-problems/assets/52240221/c08018ec-e234-44e0-878c-3a0c06b340b7">